 - Weekly departmental Grand Rounds

-The NM section organizes the annual Carrell-Krusen Neuromuscular Symposium, a nationally recognized conference.
-The fellows have an opportunity to present their research findings at this symposium and also at the annual AAN and AANEM conferences.
+In addition, our NM section organizes the annual Carrell-Krusen Neuromuscular Symposium, a widely attended national conference.
+The fellows have an opportunity to present their research findings at this symposium and also at the annual AAN and AANEM meetings.